mattiastonisson/eleweatherapp/readme.md

 - **Electricity Pricing Data**: Parses uploaded electricity price data (CSV) and stores it in a PostgreSQL database.
 - **Integrated View**: Combines temperature and electricity price data and makes it available through a REST API.
 - **Swagger UI**: Provides an interactive interface to explore and test API endpoints.
+- **Logging**: Uses the standard Slf4j/Logback logging.
+- **Observability**: Uses a minimal standard Actuator setup for observability and health-checks.
+- **Integration tests**: Some basic integration tests can be found [here](src/test/java/com/example/eleweatherapp).

 ---